 Friendship with Wilhelm Fliess

-In the years 1885-1900 Freud started self-analysis.
-Actually, it was Carl Gustav Jung who emphasized the necessity of the analysis as a part of the training for the future therapists.
-Today analysis became a part of the psychotherapeutic training curriculum.
+In the years 1885–1900, Freud started self-analysis.
+Actually, it was Carl Gustav Jung who emphasized the necessity of the analysis as a part of the training for future therapists.
+Today, analysis has become a part of the psychotherapeutic training curriculum.

 The Interpretation of Dreams

-On 1900 Freud published “The Interpretation of Dreams”, which he considered to be one of the most important works of his life.
-To justify and explain his theories, he went into the stories of his anonymous patients as well his own dreams.
+In 1900, Freud published “The Interpretation of Dreams,” which he considered to be one of the most important works of his life.
+To justify and explain his theories, he went into the stories of his anonymous patients as well as his own dreams.

 Development of Psychoanalysis

-After giving up on hypnosis, Freud developed psychoanalysis based on his own method of interaction with patients he called “free association”.
-During free association patients spontaneously expressed their thoughts, feelings and talked about their dreams.
-Later he analysed the patients’ “material” from their free association and their dreams.
+After giving up on hypnosis, Freud developed psychoanalysis based on his own method of interaction with patients, which he called “free association.”
+During free association, patients spontaneously expressed their thoughts and feelings and talked about their dreams.
+Later, he analysed the patients’ “material” from their free association and their dreams.
 Freud discovered such psychological phenomena as repression, transference, countertransference, and psychological defence mechanisms.

 Ego, Id and Super-Ego